Academic Handbook Student Welfare Policies and Procedures

 12. The SSAB shall consider its decision and shall notify the student of the decision by email to their University email address within seven calendar days.

 13. The decision of the SSAB shall be final and no further appeal to the University is permitted.
-Registry will notify the student that the internal appeals procedures have been completed and of their right to appeal to the Office of the Independent Adjudicator.
+SRRO will notify the student that the internal appeals procedures have been completed and of their right to appeal to the Office of the Independent Adjudicator.

 Office of the Independent Adjudicator